-Glossary defines important terms; and
+Glossary defines important terms.

+Comments submitted by users of the site are always welcome.
 Ideaspace strives to provide fair treatment of all Players and their Ideas, but recognizes errors or biases may nonetheless intrude.
 Please send to firstname.lastname@example.org your thoughts on how any information we present can be made more accurate.